Microbiology 020 - General Microbiology » Fall 2021 » Microbial Metabolism 1

 Hydrogens are transported from other reactions to the electron transport chain by ________.

-B. NADH and FADH
+A. NADH and FADH

 C. NADH and coenzyme Q

-D. NADH and coenzyme A
+D. Cytochrome c and coenzyme Q

 Question #36